-

 Our Alumni - Work For Us

 Sarah has worked as a sport psychology consultant for athletes and coaches across a range of sports at both National and International level.
 In particular, she has provided sport psychology support to England Badminton, England Athletics and professional rugby.
-Sarah has expertise in narrative psychology and uses this perspective to research and support the mental health and well-being of athletes.
+Sarah has expertise in narrative psychology and uses this perspective in both her applied practice and her research.

 Campus Address

-Northumberland BuildingSarah is a Cultural Sport Psychologist.
-In her research, she adopts a narrative approach, studying how sports people draw upon culturally available narratives to make sense of their experiences and to construct their identities.
-In her PhD, Sarah utilised narrative as a way of studying peak experiences in sport, analysing how positive subjective experiences are constructed, understood and shared through cultural story-telling.
-Post PhD, Sarah has continued to engage with narrative psychology, exploring how narratives serve as guides across various transitions in sport, including becoming a student athlete and dealing with sporting mid-life.
-Most recently, Sarah has been working within the broader context of athlete mental health, using narrative to understand the positive and negative impact of cultural stories on athletes’ identities and health.
-In particular, she is interested in the intersectional nature of identities, the power dynamics around cultural resources and the opportunity to use narrative to decolonise problematic cultural stories to support behaviour change for health.
+Northumberland BuildingSarah is an applied Sport Psychologist.
+In her research, she adopts a narrative approach, studying how athletes and sports professionals draw upon culturally available narratives to make sense of their sporting experiences and to construct their sporting (and non-sporting) identities.
+In her PhD, Sarah utilised narrative as a way of studying peak experiences and peak performances in sport, analysing how subjective sporting experiences are constructed, understood and shared through cultural story-telling.
+Post PhD, Sarah has continued to engage with narrative psychology, exploring how narratives shape athlete development and well-being.
+Her research has focuses upon various transitions in sport, including becoming a student athlete and dealing with sporting mid-life.
+Most recently, Sarah has been using narrative to understand the positive and negative impact of cultural stories on athletes’ identities and health.
 Current research projects are focused upon the use of narrative to explore the alcohol-sport nexus.
-Sarah is also currently contributing to a Knowledge Transfer Partnership to design an app to monitor athlete mental health.
+Sarah has also contributed to a Knowledge Transfer Partnership to design an app to monitor athlete mental health.
+Sarah is a member of the Optimising Sport Performance research group.

 - Please visit the Pure Research Information Portal for further information